Designing Space For Mindfulness

-The purpose of Hasu is to make mindfulness accessible to all.
-Therefore, we follow these guiding design principles:
+The purpose of Hasu is to make mindfulness accessible.

 Information & Resources